signs-it-is-time-to-move-house

 10 Signs That It’s Time to Move House

 Our moving habits have changed.
-A decade ago, we moved home on average, every eight years; now it’s 23 years.
-But in real life, there isn’t an algorithm telling us that it’s time to move house.
+A decade ago, we moved home on average every eight years; now it’s closer to 23 years.
+But in real life, there isn’t an algorithm telling us when it is time to move house.

 Typically, a major personal, professional, emotional or financial change in our lives forces us to move.

 But do we always recognise the tipping point?
-Are we at risk of missing the moment and regretting it even after?
-If we do, we could find ourselves in a home that’s too big, too small or in the wrong place for our needs.
-These could all be signs that it’s time to move house.
+Are we at risk of missing the moment and regretting it later?
+If we do, we could find ourselves in a home that’s too big, too small or simply in the wrong place for our needs.
+These are all key signs it’s time to move house.

 Family changes